Saki: Legacy

 Munro has no known grave.
 He is commemorated on Pier and Face 8C 9A and 16A of the Thiepval Memorial.

 In 2003 English Heritage marked Munro's flat at 97 Mortimer Street, in Fitzrovia with a blue plaque.

 After his death, his sister Ethel destroyed most of his papers and wrote her own account of their childhood, which appeared at the beginning of The Square Egg and Other Sketches (1924).
 Rothay Reynolds, a close friend, wrote a relatively lengthy memoir in The Toys of Peace (1919), but aside from this, the only other biographies of Munro are Saki: A Life of Hector Hugh Munro (1982) by A. J. Langguth, and The Unbearable Saki (2007) by Sandie Byrne.
 All later biographies have had to draw heavily upon Ethel's account of her brother's life.

-In late 2020 two Saki stories, "The Optimist" (1912) and "Mrs. Pendercoet's Lost Identity" (1911), which had never been republished, collected, or noted in any academic publication on Saki, were "rediscovered"; they are now available online.
+In late 2020 two Saki stories, "The Optimist" (1912) and "Mrs. Pendercoet's Lost Identity" (1911), which had never been republished, collected, or noted in any academic publication on Saki, were rediscovered; they are now available online.

-In 2021, Lora Sifurova, looking through the Morning Post and other London periodicals in Russian archives, "rediscovered" seven sketches and stories attributed to Munro or Saki.
+In 2021, Lora Sifurova, looking through the Morning Post and other London periodicals in Russian archives, rediscovered seven sketches and stories attributed to Munro or Saki.

+In 2023, Bruce Gaston rediscovered a Clovis sketch, "The Romance of Business", published as part of an advertisement for Selfridge's in a 1914 issue of the Daily News and Leader.

 Sexuality

 Munro was homosexual at a time when in Britain sexual activity between men was a crime.
-The Cleveland Street scandal (1889), followed by the downfall of Oscar Wilde (1895), meant "that side of [Munro's] life had to be secret".
+The Cleveland Street scandal (1889), followed by the imprisonment of Oscar Wilde (1895), meant "that side of [Munro's] life had to be secret".

 Pen-name

-The pen name "Saki" is a reference to the cupbearer in the Rubáiyát of Omar Khayyam.
-Both Rothay Reynolds and Ethel Munro confirm this.
-Emlyn Williams states as much in his introduction to a Saki anthology published in 1978.
+The pen name "Saki" (Persian: sāqī, ساقى: 'cupbearer') is a reference to a figure in Edward Fitzgerald's translation of the Rubáiyát of Omar Khayyam.
+This is confirmed both by his friend and editor Rothay Reynolds and by his sister, Ethel Munro.
+The sāqī is a symbolic and erotic figure in both Arabic and Persian wine poetry.